guyzmuch/personal_dot_and_config_files/README.md

 `cp .gitconfig ~/`
 2. Open the file and modify the placeholder for email and name
 `vim ~/.gitconfig`

+## Custom bash prompt (.bashrc)
+My prefered bash prompt configuration (WIP).
+- Add date and time
+- 2 lines prompt for readability of the command
+- removing host name (to use only for local computer)
+- adding git branch name to the prompt if available

+### Set up
+In case you already have a ".bashrc" file, it is good to back it up
+`cp ~/.bashrc ~/.bashrc.backup`

+Append the custom ".bashrc" file to the existing one (so no lost of previous configuration)
+`cat .bashrc >> ~/.bashrc`

+If there is no ".bashrc" file in your system, then just copy the file to destination
+`cp .bashrc ~/.bashrc`

+Activate the new prompt (or it will be activated on next terminal open)
+`source ~/.bashrc`

 ## Evoluent mouse configuration (90-evoluent.conf)
 My evoluent mouse as the backward button on the third button of the mouse, that makes it not practical, since I keep pressing it without wanting.